nicopietroni/quadwild/README.md

 ### Build
 Install the libraries eigen3, boost, gurobi and antTweakBar.
-In ubuntu you can install eigen and boost easily with the following command:
+In Ubuntu you can install eigen and boost easily with the following terminal commands:
 ```
 sudo apt-get install libeigen3-dev
 sudo apt-get install libboost-dev
 ```

-Open the file libs/libs.pri and set the paths of the libraries (eigen and boost libraries have the default paths in ubuntu):
+Open the file libs/libs.pri and set the paths of the libraries:
 ```
 #External libraries
 EIGEN_PATH          = /usr/include/eigen3/